 Before getting started in scent work, your dog will need to know some basic commands like sit, stay, and leave it.
 And although scent work is generally performed on-leash, your dog should also be reasonably comfortable around other dogs.

 The best way to learn scent work is to take a class.
 While you can find online instruction, you and your dog are more likely to have make progress quickly if you take at least an introduction to scent work class.
-Check out our What’s Happening page for a list of upcoming scent work classes in Brevard County.
+Check out our What’s Happening page for a list of upcoming scent work events in Brevard County.
 An introduction class will give you a good idea if scent work is something you and your dog might enjoy.

 In addition to a harness or traditional collar, you should have a long lightweight lead (10+ feet is best) and lots of training treats!